cooperrc/computational-mechanics/_sources/syllabus.md

 We will make every effort to provide feedback and grades within 2 business days.
-To keep track of your performance in the course, refer to grades in Google Classroom.
+To keep track of your performance in the course, refer to grades in HuskyCT.
 You can resubmit any assignment with improvements.
 Add a private comment to your submission when you have incorporated comments.